jnlltd/festivals/README.md

 collation-server = utf8mb4_unicode_ci
 ````

-But in most cases, the default configuration should suffice.
+However in most cases, this step can be skipped as the default configuration should suffice.

 ## Local Filesystem Access

-The application requires write access to the local filesystem in order to
+The application requires access to the local filesystem in order to

 * Store the index created by the [Searchable plugin](http://grails.org/plugin/searchable).
 The location where this is
 stored is controlled by the `compassConnection` setting in [Searchable.groovy](https://github.com/domurtag/festivals/blob/master/grails-app/conf/Searchable.groovy)

-* Save custom images that are chosen when a new artist is added to a festival lineup.
+* Store images when a new artist is added to a festival lineup with a custom image.
 The location where these images
 are saved is controller by the `festival.images.artistDir` setting in [Config.groovy](https://github.com/domurtag/festivals/blob/master/grails-app/conf/Config.groovy)

 ## Launch Application

-If the steps described above have been followed it should be possible to start the application (in development mode) simply
+Once the steps described above have been followed it should be possible to start the application (in development mode)
 by running `grails run-app` from the application's root directory.
 By default the following users will automatically be
 created